cristianoag/obsonet/README.md

 On this repo you can find all software required to build and use the Obsonet Reloaded.
 There are also binary files with fixes for small issues we found during the project.

+## Resources

+I wrote an article providing more information on how to acquire components and build the new version of the cartridge.
+You can check it on my blog at [http://www.theretrohacker.com/2022/11/04/the-obsonet-cartridge-for-the-msx/](http://www.theretrohacker.com/2022/11/04/the-obsonet-cartridge-for-the-msx/).

+I also have a video in Portuguese showing the board, software, issues we faced during the remodel project as well as showing how to use it to download and use software on your MSX.
+Please check it at [https://www.youtube.com/watch?v=Ph_3VFheo2I](https://www.youtube.com/watch?v=Ph_3VFheo2I)

 ## License